CreativeTechGuy/recursive-proxy-mock/README.md

 -   `proxy` - the root proxy object that was returned from `recursiveProxyMock`
 -   `path` - see the [ProxyPath section](#proxypath) for more details.

-### `replayMock(proxy, target)`

-Replay every operation performed on a proxy mock object onto a target object.
-This can effectively let you time travel to queue up any actions and replay them as many times as you would like.
-Every property accessor, every function call, etc will be replayed onto the target.

--   `proxy` - the root proxy object that was returned from `recursiveProxyMock`

--   `target` - any object/function/class etc which will be operated on in the same way that the `proxy` object was.

 -   Returns: Array of `ProxyData` objects, one for each time the path was visited on the proxy object. `null` if it was never visited.

 #### ProxyData